ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-10 Node Rate-Limiter Rules That Don’t DDoS Yourself - <a href="https://medium.com/@npavfan2facts/10-node-rate-limiter-rules-that-dont-ddos-yourself-866e28b5b40e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 21 — Behavioral Interviews: Storytelling Your Way to Success (STAR Method Mastery)  - <a href="https://medium.com/@javaScriptwithvinay/day-21-behavioral-interviews-storytelling-your-way-to-success-star-method-mastery-10ce8f55a815?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quellin`**
+✍️ **posted by `JavaScript With Vinay`**

-<blockquote>How to ship Node.js rate limiting that protects your API instead of taking it down with it.
+<blockquote>Because interviews aren’t just about what you did… but how you tell it.
 Continue reading on Medium »</blockquote>

 <h3>2.
-10 Redis Streams + Node Patterns for Million-Event Throughput - <a href="https://medium.com/@Nexumo_/10-redis-streams-node-patterns-for-million-event-throughput-a83e4656669c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scaling from 10k Records per Minute to 100k: How I Built a High-Throughput Pipeline to Migrate 25… - <a href="https://smali-kazmi.medium.com/scaling-from-10k-records-per-minute-to-100k-how-i-built-a-high-throughput-pipeline-to-migrate-25-cc47d9aa469c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nexumo`**
+✍️ **posted by `Mudaser Ali`**

-<blockquote>Practical architectures, patterns, and code to keep Redis Streams + Node.js happily chewing through millions of events a day.
+<blockquote>Our mission was clear: migrate 25 million records from an old service to a new, highly optimized one, and achieve a 10x increase in…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Day 20 — Resume Building Secrets: Crafting an ATS-Optimized Resume That Gets You Noticed ✨ - <a href="https://medium.com/@javaScriptwithvinay/day-20-resume-building-secrets-crafting-an-ats-optimized-resume-that-gets-you-noticed-a1ced6eb5a09?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build Backend Architecture for Millions of Users That Scales - <a href="https://medium.com/andromeda-technology/how-to-build-backend-architecture-for-millions-of-users-that-scales-b9dbb4706988?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript With Vinay`**
+✍️ **posted by `Mario Novak`**

-<blockquote>Because your resume should open doors… not end up lost in HR’s Bermuda Triangle.
+<blockquote>Scaling a product from 1 million daily active users (DAUs) to 10 million+ DAUs isn’t just about firing up more servers.
+It requires…
-Continue reading on Medium »</blockquote>
+Continue reading on Andromeda »</blockquote>

 <h3>4.
-Node.js and Hardware: The Hidden Challenges No One Talks About - <a href="https://medium.com/@elixirdeveloper6/node-js-and-hardware-the-hidden-challenges-no-one-talks-about-f3d94ccc1bdf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering AutoMapper in NestJS (Part-1)— Flattening, Naming Conventions, Converters &… - <a href="https://medium.com/@pateljay59989/mastering-automapper-in-nestjs-part-1-flattening-naming-conventions-converters-b2cfd024c5be?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `My Life`**
+✍️ **posted by `Patel Man`**

-<blockquote>Fast prototyping, a vast ecosystem, and well-known tools make building hardware with JavaScript seem like a dream come true.
+<blockquote>AutoMapper for TypeScript/NestJS is extremely powerful, but also confusing when you start dealing with nested objects, flattening, naming…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Deploy a Node.js Backend on AWS EC2 Using Automated GitHub Actions CI/CD - <a href="https://codeguyakash.medium.com/deploy-a-node-js-backend-on-aws-ec2-using-automated-github-actions-ci-cd-4a00e07cd389?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Every Developer Knows Async/Await — But Only a Few Really Understand It - <a href="https://javascript.plainenglish.io/every-developer-knows-async-await-but-only-a-few-really-understand-it-ac417aa2e140?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akash (codeguyakash)`**
+✍️ **posted by `Infodigit`**

-<blockquote>If you want to deploy your Node.js backend on an EC2 instance with a fully automated CI/CD pipeline using GitHub Actions, this guide is…
+<blockquote>A practical guide to writing, debugging, and scaling modern Asynchronous JavaScript
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-Top 7 Node Worker-Thread Patterns for CPU-Heavy Pipelines - <a href="https://medium.com/@sparknp1/top-7-node-worker-thread-patterns-for-cpu-heavy-pipelines-b5698620badb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Node.js API Performance Optimization: 20+ Advanced Techniques for Super-Fast Backends - <a href="https://medium.com/@alisha00/mastering-node-js-api-performance-optimization-20-advanced-techniques-for-super-fast-backends-25e0c0ad7654?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syntal`**
+✍️ **posted by `Alisha ✨`**

-<blockquote>Practical concurrency patterns to keep Node.js responsive while chewing through CPU-heavy workloads.
+<blockquote>Most developers can build Node.js APIs…
-Continue reading on Medium »</blockquote>
+ But very few can build high-performance, production-level APIs that scale smoothly under heavy… Continue reading on Medium »</blockquote>

 <h3>7.
-How to Supercharge Your Backend with Redis API Caching - <a href="https://mind-to-machine.medium.com/how-to-supercharge-your-backend-with-redis-api-caching-618c05e3838e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs Python: How to Choose the Right Backend Language for Your Next Project (A Simple Guide… - <a href="https://subhamaybose.medium.com/node-js-vs-python-how-to-chose-the-right-backend-language-for-your-next-project-a-simple-guide-b4928154d9f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mind to Machine`**
+✍️ **posted by `Subhamay Bose`**

-<blockquote>A developer’s practical guide to accelerating API responses, reducing latency, and scaling efficiently using Redis caching.
+<blockquote>Choosing the right programming language at the beginning of a project can feel overwhelming — especially for junior developers.
+Today, two…
 Continue reading on Medium »</blockquote>

-<h3>8.
-5 Node Edge-Function Tactics to Win the Cold-Start Lottery - <a href="https://medium.com/@Praxen/5-node-edge-function-tactics-to-win-the-cold-start-lottery-6c579b9f0c98?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Praxen`**

-<blockquote>How to keep p99 in check when your functions spin up on the edge, not in a cozy, always-on VM.
-Continue reading on Medium »</blockquote>

-<h3>9.
-7 Node.js TLS/HTTP-2/3 Tweaks for Faster Handshakes - <a href="https://medium.com/@connect.hashblock/7-node-js-tls-http-2-3-tweaks-for-faster-handshakes-12326355828b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hash Block`**

-<blockquote>Practical server-side habits to shave round-trips, cut handshake bytes, and light up ALPN — without breaking security.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How to Learn Tech Even If Your Laptop/Phone Isn’t Strong (Or Your Data Is Small) - <a href="https://medium.com/@techgirljournal247/how-to-learn-tech-even-if-your-laptop-phone-isnt-strong-or-your-data-is-small-42c4f3a3d798?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Applications of AI in Different Industries: A Complete Guide to Real-World Use Cases and… - <a href="https://medium.com/codingsprints/applications-of-ai-in-different-industries-a-complete-guide-to-real-world-use-cases-and-4c45d91cbb72?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech Girl Journal`**
+✍️ **posted by `Parth Dangaroshiya`**

-<blockquote>Let me be sincere with you…
-One of the biggest fears beginners have (including me when I started) is this:
+<blockquote>Learn how AI is reshaping manufacturing, healthcare, finance, and retail with real-world examples, benefits, and industry-wide…
-Continue reading on Medium »</blockquote>
+Continue reading on codingsprints »</blockquote>

 <h3>2.
-Using Local JSON Files as a Mini Database in Next.js (Beginner-Friendly Guide) - <a href="https://meetpan1048.medium.com/using-local-json-files-as-a-mini-database-in-next-js-beginner-friendly-guide-5c10df3a9154?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+HUB.
+0857-3102-1466, Olahan Basreng Mentah di Pujon Fresh Siap Goreng - <a href="https://medium.com/@basrol959/hub-0857-3102-1466-olahan-basreng-mentah-di-pujon-fresh-siap-goreng-045250333585?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `BASR'OL`**

-<blockquote>Whenever I prototype a new idea in Next.js, I don’t immediately reach for MongoDB, PostgreSQL, Supabase, Prisma, or anything heavy…
+<blockquote>Basreng Basah Chili oil
 Continue reading on Medium »</blockquote>

 <h3>3.
-Firebase: The One Tool That Lets You Build Apps Without Knowing Backend (Deploy, Auth, DB… - <a href="https://medium.com/@__terminator/firebase-the-one-tool-that-lets-you-build-apps-without-knowing-backend-deploy-auth-db-0b98911fbb71?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Production Exposes Your Source Code: A Deep Dive into JavaScript Obfuscation - <a href="https://medium.com/@jaivalsuthar/when-production-exposes-your-source-code-a-deep-dive-into-javascript-obfuscation-605a903847b4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Murari Mohan Tripathi`**
+✍️ **posted by `Jaival Suthar`**

-<blockquote>If you’re a student, a beginner developer, or someone who wants to build a complete app without touching backend code — let me introduce…
+<blockquote>The deployment was live.
+Users were accessing the application seamlessly through CloudFront.
+Everything appeared perfect, until I opened…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Assassin’s Creed Mirage 1.1.0 – Free Valley of Memory DLC & Big Gameplay Upgrades - <a href="https://medium.com/@melojack45/assassins-creed-mirage-1-1-0-free-valley-of-memory-dlc-big-gameplay-upgrades-ff5aedbb13d6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Chatbots Work: A Complete Guide Using Real-World Examples from Flower Shops to Banking Bots - <a href="https://medium.com/codingsprints/how-chatbots-work-a-complete-guide-using-real-world-examples-from-flower-shops-to-banking-bots-abd03e0e47f1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Parth Dangaroshiya`**

-<blockquote>Get ready to explore the new AlUla region in Assassin’s Creed Mirage with the free 1.1.0 update!
-Includes fresh missions, advanced parkour…
+<blockquote>Learn how chatbots work using real-life examples, how they process user queries, their benefits, and why businesses rely on them for…
-Continue reading on Medium »</blockquote>
+Continue reading on codingsprints »</blockquote>

 <h3>5.
-This is why every small business NEEDS a website in 2025 - <a href="https://medium.com/@lukasstardesigns/this-is-why-every-small-business-needs-a-website-in-2025-2145995fc5e5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Chatbots and Smart Assistants: How They Work, Key Benefits, and Real-World Applications - <a href="https://python.plainenglish.io/ai-chatbots-and-smart-assistants-how-they-work-key-benefits-and-real-world-applications-cb89e6d1715f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Parth Dangaroshiya`**

+<blockquote>Learn how AI chatbots and smart assistants work, their evolution, benefits, applications, and future trends shaping the next era of…
+Continue reading on Python in Plain English »</blockquote>

+<h3>6.
+The Harsh Reality: Your SaaS Idea Is More Likely to Be Stolen Than Land Your First Customer - <a href="https://medium.com/@flindcood/%D8%A7%D9%84%D8%AD%D9%82%D9%8A%D9%82%D8%A9-%D8%A7%D9%84%D9%82%D8%A7%D8%B3%D9%8A%D8%A9-%D9%85%D9%86-%D8%A7%D9%84%D9%85%D8%B1%D8%AC%D8%AD-%D8%A3%D9%86-%D8%AA%D9%8F%D8%B3%D8%B1%D9%82-%D9%81%D9%83%D8%B1%D8%A9-saas-%D8%A7%D9%84%D8%AE%D8%A7%D8%B5%D8%A9-%D8%A8%D9%83-%D8%A8%D8%AF%D9%84%D8%A7%D9%8B-%D9%85%D9%86-%D8%A3%D9%86-%D8%AA%D8%AC%D8%B0%D8%A8-%D8%B9%D9%85%D9%8A%D9%84%D9%83-%D8%A7%D9%84%D8%A3%D9%88%D9%84-8ad91f3dadd8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lukas Farrell`**
+✍️ **posted by `Flindcood`**

-<blockquote>It’s 2025, and every business needs to start having a website in 2025.
+<blockquote>The notification lit up my phone at 2:47 AM.
+Another founder, someone I’d met at a networking event just three weeks prior, had launched a…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Best Vibe Coding Tools in 2025 — Tested and Ranked - <a href="https://medium.com/@sach_6576/best-vibe-coding-tools-in-2025-tested-and-ranked-5bbededaefc3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sach`**

+<blockquote>We compared the most popular AI coding tools including Replit, Lovable, and Bolt, using identical prompts.
+Here’s which tools nailed it…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Quick Start: Implement Multi-CDN Resilience This Week - <a href="https://medium.com/@falvarezpinto/quick-start-implement-multi-cdn-resilience-this-week-5e56e840d45b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Freddy D. Alvarez`**

+<blockquote>The fastest path from vulnerable to resilient — prioritized by impact
+Continue reading on Medium »</blockquote>

+<h3>9.
+If I Had to Start My Backend Career Today, This Is Exactly How I’d Do It in 2025 - <a href="https://medium.com/technology-hits/if-i-had-to-start-my-backend-career-today-this-is-exactly-how-id-do-it-in-2025-9e741f3734f1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shahid Islam`**

+<blockquote>If I had to start from zero in 2025, I wouldn’t waste a year pretending “learning backend” means memorizing frameworks.
+Most beginners…
+Continue reading on Technology Hits »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>